FEZModding/FEZRepacker/Docs/pak.md

 ## Overview

 FEZ stores its game assets in four `.pak` files: `Essentials.pak`, `Music.pak`, `Other.pak` and `Updates.pak`.
-This documentation will attempt to give a rought idea on how to read them.
+This documentation will attempt to give a rought idea on how FEZ Repacker reads them.

-Notes:

-- All of the fields are little-endian unless specified otherwise.
-- Strings are prefixed with their length as a seven-bit encoded integer.
+Both PAK  and XNB files are binary files.
+In nearly all cases, all of the fields in them are little-endian unless specified otherwise.
+Additionally, all string fields are prefixed with their length as a seven-bit encoded integer.

 ## `.pak` archive format